 This course provides students with quality/performance improvement theories and practices that are utilized in healthcare.
 Students will explore methods for identifying performance indicators, collecting and analyzing outcomes, and utilizing data for process improvements.
-Joint Commission compliance, coding compliance, and fraud and abuse prevention will also be a focus.
-PREREQUISITES: HIM 425 and STA 420.
-Mode of Delivery: web-based.
-3 lecture hours.
-Spring semester.
+Emphasis will be placed on quality issues in human resource management, organizational accreditation, compliance and methodologies to combat fraud and abuse.
+PREREQUISITES: HIM 410 and HIM 425 COREQUISITE: HIM 465.
+Mode of delivery: web-based.
+2 lecture hours, 1 laboratory hour.
+Spring Semester.